txts/txts/posts/hw1.md

   your own hardware  (e.g. ubuntu on virtual box on whatever machine you like).

 Note I will support Method1 users.
-As to Method2 and Method3, **you are on their own**.
-If you have any problems with Method2,3 then my only help will be to say "try method1".
+As to Method2
+**you are on their own**.
+If you have any problems with Method2  then my only help will be to say "try method1".

 ### Download the repos